DragonEyeGames/Forged-in-Time/Reflections/Garrett.md

 - I have an issue where the target breaks and I dont know why
 - I am going to try to get it to work next week.
 - After that I need to make the vechincle and work on getting some easy points for the rubric

+Sprint 5:
+- Same stuff as the last two sprints basically
+- More reworks and bug fixing
+- Just need to finishg bug fixing and close out the project

+Sprint 6:
+-Finnaly Finished the Miner
+-Relativly Easy Sprint still just bug fixing
+-Got really sick for most of the second half.